Ronald-TR/Delphi-Web-Framework/README.md

 # Delphi-Web-Framework
 *A Micro **Delphi** Web-Framework composed by an indy http listener and much Rtti*

-Alternatively to develop micro services web in delphi.
+Alternatively to develop micro services web in delphi, without a bigger datasnap project or some additional component paid.

 ## Using this you have a few resources very usefull  ##
 * Instantly run